Katarina Waters: Personal life

-As well as film, Waters has made some small television appearances.
+As well as in film, Waters has made some small television appearances.
 She appeared on the pilot showcase programme Comedy Lab in 2002.
 Her role saw her performing wrestling moves during "Karma Chameleon", as sung by the then relatively unknown Russell Brand.
 In 2003, she appeared on an episode of Fort Boyard under her ringname Nikita.
 As she was appearing in the Frontier Wrestling Alliance at the time, her teammates included Doug Williams, Paul Burchill and World Association of Wrestling's Sweet Saraya.
 Waters favorite's are wrestlers Jonny Storm, Darren Burridge, Alex Shane, television shows La Femme Nikita and Smallville, Waters also cited that "I am totally obsessed with Lex Luthor".
 Waters has studied film and drama for three years.

-On October 11, 2019, Waters came out as pansexual.
-On July 7, 2022, Waters announced that she became an American citizen.
+In an October 2019 tweet for National Coming Out Day, Waters described herself as pansexual, polyamorous, and a relationship anarchist.
+On 7 July 2022, Waters announced via Instagram that she became an American citizen.